korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 We can say the character, 'H,' is at index "0," and "W," is at index "6."
 The length of this String is 11, but its last index is "10."

-We can split String methods up into 3 basic categories:
+We can split String methods up into three basic categories:

 1. String Inspection Methods: These provide some information about the string, with methods like length(), isEmpty(), and isBlank().